List of Australian federal elections

-Two groups have dominated politics in Australia: Labor and the Coalition, composed of the Liberal Party and the National Party (formerly the Country Party).
+Since WW2, two groups have dominated politics in Australia: Labor and the Coalition, composed of the Liberal Party and the National Party (formerly the Country Party).
 Since the foundation of the Liberal Party in 1944, every government has been formed either by the Coalition or by the Labor Party.
+Prior to this, the main non-Labor Parties to form government consisted of the Protectionist party (which formed the first government in 1901), the Nationalist Party and the United Australia Party (which was led by Robert Menzies prior to him founding the Liberal Party).

 Although government has been a two-party system, since 1955 Australians have consistently elected Senators from multiple parties.
+This has included defectors from the major parties such as the Democratic Labor Party, which was formed by defectors from the Australian Labor Party, and the Australian Democrats, whose founding leader defected from the Liberal Party.
 In the 1955 election one DLP candidate was elected (under the ALP-AC banner).
 Although the DLP ceased to be a force after Gough Whitlam took power in 1972, the Liberal Movement and its successor the Australian Democrats carved out their own niche.
 In the 1980s the NDP briefly gained election, and in the 1990s the Greens were elected to the Senate.

 By 2007, the Democrats' federal parliamentary representation had disappeared, while the Greens have emerged at the national level to take their place.
 The Nationals' representation has also steadily declined, with their percentage of the vote hitting new lows.
 With the high-profile defection of Senator Julian McGauran to the Liberals in 2006, questions have been raised about the Nationals' viability, and proposals for a Liberal-National party merger have increased in strength.
 More recently various smaller parties or microparties are represented.

-Summary of results
+Results

 House of Representatives

 The total for the party forming government after the election is bolded.
 Parties that have never formed government are listed under "Others".